Chinese tycoons targeted under Xi Jinping - ExBulletin

 Jack Ma

-In one of the most visible examples of the crackdown on China’s tech sector, regulators shut down what would have been the world’s largest IPO, that of fintech giant Ant Group in 2020, just days after its founder Jack Ma criticized local regulators.
+In one of the most visible examples of the crackdown on China’s tech sector, regulators halted what would have been the world’s largest IPO – that of fintech giant Ant Group – in 2020 just days after its founder Jack Ma criticized local regulators.

 Once the most recognizable face in Asian business, Ma saw his fortune drop by around half to around $25 billion after the decision to halt the IPO.

-He will only hold 6.2% of the voting rights as the company works to ensure that no shareholder, alone or jointly with other parties, will have control of Ant Group, the company said in a statement last month.
+He will only hold 6.2% of the voting rights as the company strives to ensure “that no shareholder, alone or jointly with other parties, will have control of Ant Group”, the company said. company in a statement last month.

 Guo Guangchang